dfravel/dfravel.github.io/_pages/home.md

   caption:
 excerpt: 'The adventures of a regular guy on Cape Cod'
 feature_row:

-  - image_path: /assets/images/about.JPG
+  - image_path: /assets/images/capecod-400x200.png
-    alt: "fully responsive"
+    alt: "cape cod"
-    title: "Responsive Layouts"
+    title: "Where I live"
-    excerpt: "Built on HTML5 + CSS3.
-All layouts are fully responsive with helpers to augment your content."
+    excerpt: "I have a love/hate relationship with the Cape.
+Depending on the time of year it's too small, too big, too loud, too quiet, too many choices, not enough to do, but for now it's home."
-    url: "/docs/layouts/"
+    url: "/cape-cod/"
-    btn_label: "Learn More"
+    btn_label: "More about the Cape"

-  - image_path: /assets/images/about.JPG
+  - image_path: /assets/images/bgl-400x200.png
-    alt: "fully responsive"
+    alt: "bluegear"
-    title: "Responsive Layouts"
+    title: "What I do"
-    excerpt: "Built on HTML5 + CSS3.
-All layouts are fully responsive with helpers to augment your content."
+    excerpt: "Sue and I are partners in bluegear labs.
+When we're not chauffering kids around we're in front of a computer crafting custom web applications and developing web sites."
-    url: "/docs/layouts/"
+    url: "/bluegear/"
-    btn_label: "Learn More"
+    btn_label: "More about bluegear"

-  - image_path: /assets/images/about.JPG
+  - image_path: /assets/images/fam.png
-    alt: "fully responsive"
+    alt: "my family"
-    title: "Responsive Layouts"
+    title: "Who I am"
-    excerpt: "Built on HTML5 + CSS3.
-All layouts are fully responsive with helpers to augment your content."
+    excerpt: "This picture is woefully out of date.
+Colin is now two inches taller than everyone, and Caitlin and Keely hate this picture, but I haven't had time to take a new one.
+It's on my new year's resolution list."
-    url: "/docs/layouts/"
+    url: "/about/"
-    btn_label: "Learn More"
+    btn_label: "More about me"

 github: